21tarun/Simple-Lane-detection/README.md

 # Simple-Lane-detection
-Simple Lane detection for self driving Car  Using  OpenCV , Python3, Numpy
+Simple Lane detection for self driving Car  Using  OpenCV , Python3, Numpy with jupyter notebook